 The Trust elective average length of stay ihas returned to normal variation following a period of significant increase, December 2018 to December 2019.

-There were 68 operations cancelled on the day of operation - non clinical reasons, in January.
+Not treated within 28 days of last minute cancellation due to non clinical reasons - actual There were 68 operations cancelled on the day of operation - non clinical reasons, in January.

 The trend is showing normal variation.